lallemel/CharmDimuon-Generator/README.md

 # p-one
-Creation of a dimuon event generator for the neutrino telescope P-ONE as part of a summer internship at the University of Alberta (May-August 2023)
+Creation of a charm dimuon event generator for the neutrino telescope P-ONE as part of a summer internship at the University of Alberta (May-August 2023)